GLab/glab.github.io/setup.md

 ## Island mode

 In island mode, a full ToMaTo installation including backend, web-frontend is run.
 This installation is completely separate from the ToMaTo community.
-The ToMaTo backend and the web-frontend need to be installed on a dedicated host.
+The ToMaTo backend services and the web-frontend need to be installed on a dedicated host.
 This host can be a virtual machine, it can even be *hosted* on a node running the ToMaTo hostmanager.

 ### Installation instructions